andypicke/Journalists-Under-Fire/README.md

 - Further narrow data by dropping columns that don't contain useful imformation for analysis.
 - Use only cases w/ confirmed motive for journalist deaths.
 - There were many instances, especially in the journalists imprisoned dataset, where a category value was entered in multiple different ways (capitalization, spaces etc.) and needed to be cleaned up before analysis.
 - There were several categorical columns that contained rows listing multiple categories (as a single string).
-I had to separate these before I could aggregate/count. *insert example?*
+I had to separate these before I could aggregate/count.

-* Show head(df) for final cleaned dataframes?

 ### Glimpse of final journalist deaths dataframe